 Use forceps and other instruments while handling the organs.

 Make sure the focus of the microscopic lens is adjusted well enough.

 Once the experiment is over, store the slides carefully and clean the microscopic lens.

 All of the experiments mentioned above are performed by using the transverse section of the testis and transverse section of an ovary of mice and grasshoppers.
 The anatomy of the two organs remains the same for all mammals.

 The Difference Between Testis and Ovary is Mentioned as Follows:

 Both the testes and the ovaries produce sperms and ova in the males and females respectively.
 Along with these feet also produce hormones required for reproduction.

-Ovaries are grey-pinkish in colour.
+Ovaries are gray-pinkish in color.
 A woman’s ovaries are capable of holding millions of eggs at a time.